Case Study: Company Director/Owner

 George had life cover, which was solely for mortgage protection, and private health insurance for his family.
 He had no other protection, either personal or business, for income, business or death.

-Options Identified by Bellwether 360°
+Options Actioned by Bellwether 360°

-George disposed of one of the non-performing rental properties in order to reduce mortgage repayments, associated costs and the hassle of this particular property.
+• George disposed of one of the non-performing rental properties in order to reduce mortgage repayments, associated costs, and the hassle of this particular property.

 Financial Action Plan Outcomes